5 Ways to Protect Yourself from Heartbreak

 Gratitude in good times or bad

 When we feel happy, safe, protected, and loved—we are grateful.
 It is so easy to be grateful when things are going our way, but it is a challenge when we are hurt or disappointed.

 Those we love oftentimes disappoint us, and we disappoint them.
 Life is not always rosy, but we can still put those rose-colored glasses right back and look for rays of light that appear to emanate from passing clouds.

 5 Ways to Protect Against Heartbreak

 1. Listen to what it is the man you are with is telling you.
-The Beltway Bachelor says that he cannot imagine any couple living together, not ever.
-If your man says this, believe him, and don't keep hoping that he will change.
+If your man says he can't imagine living with anyone, believe him.
+And don't keep hoping that he will change.
 He won't change and that could break your heart.

 2. Trust your instincts.
 When I talked with Maria Coder about her dating classes in New York she said: "Let your instincts be your guide.
 If you are uneasy about aspects of a relationship, get to the bottom of it or get out."
 How to Investigate Your Prospective Boyfriend -- New York Magazine

 3. Store up treasures of joy.
 When you are with someone you care about deeply, relish the good times, the loving moments.
 Keep them in your heart where no one can take them from you.
 Only you can dissipate joy through anger or resentment.